 AGVs are mobile robots that navigate predefined paths within a warehouse, transporting goods or materials between various locations.
 They typically follow magnetic strips, wires, or markers on the floor.

 AGVs have been around for a while now, and don’t typically employ as cutting-edge technology as other modern robotics.
 As a result, they’re typically used to perform repetitive, fixed-path tasks such as transporting goods from one point to another.
-They are rarely designed to interact with human workers and are less flexible in dynamic environments as they require predefined paths—making any layout changes in the warehouse necessitate reconfiguration of their navigation paths.

 The majority of AGVs on the market are goods to person (GTP) solutions, working alongside a robotic arm, vertical lift or other payload handling solution.